 - General paperwork.
 If there’s still more paperwork to be done, be it sorting receipts or helping with tax returns and subscriptions, then that can also be taken care of by your VA.

-After your VA, has proved themselves time and again, there’s perhaps one more important task on what can a virtual assistant do and that is:
+After your VA, has proved themselves time and again, there’s perhaps one more important task a virtual assistant can help you with, and that is:

 - Training of your new VA recruits.
 Yep, your virtual assistant experience has been so good that you’re ready to hire another one.
 Maybe two.
 While you want to be heavily involved in the recruiting, your VA can play a big role in training the new VA up.
 Just remember now is likely a good time to give your VA a little rise.